Skip to content →

 In the Khumbu, he also summited Cholatse and Ama Dablam.
 In the Karakoram, he repeated the Albert/Güllich route Eternal Flame on Trango Tower and reached the highest point of Chogolisa’s heavenly roof.

 Yet, it’s not only the finished projects and summits that are his heritage.
-It’s his visions and aspirations that showed up a new perspective: Masherbrum’s towering NE Face and the mighty SE Pillar of Annapurna III will be associated with him, although he will not return to these mountains to execute his lines on them.
+It’s his visions and aspirations that showed a new perspective: Masherbrum’s towering NE Face and the mighty SE Pillar of Annapurna III will be associated with him, although he will not return to these mountains to execute his lines on them.
 German climbing icon Stefan Glowacz once remarked: “Either David will become the next Reinhold Messner, or he will die.”

 xx